 ETI provides the public with prompt and accurate information through direct customer messaging and established news and information channels.
-The most efficient method to quickly communicate with a large number of customers during emergency conditions is through traditional news media and ETI's social media channels including Facebook and Twitter.
+The most efficient method to quickly communicate with a large number of customers during emergency conditions is through traditional news media and ETI's social media channels, including Facebook and X (formerly Twitter).
 During system emergencies, ETI's communications employees are kept informed of system conditions and release media messages when appropriate.
 For a storm emergency known in advance (e.g., a predicted hurricane), ETI begins storm readiness preparations upon notice of that storm that include external communications.

 In addition to media contact during emergency events, ETI utilizes other communication methods to provide information to customers.
-For example, the Entergy Texas website has a storm outage page, called Entergy Storm Center,1 that includes preparation and restoration information.
-ETI's View Outages Maps2 show where outages are occurring, the number of customers affected, and provide estimated restoration times.
+For example, the Entergy Texas website features a dedicated section - Entergy Storm Center, 1 - which includes information on preparation, restoration, outages, and how customers can stay safe before, during, and after the storm.
+ETI's View Outages Maps 2 show where outages are occurring, the number of customers affected, and provide estimated restoration times.

-Customers can report outages through myEntergy, the Entergy mobile app, via text message or by calling Entergy's Customer Contact Center at 1-800-9-OUTAGE (1-800-968-8243).
+Customers can report outages through myEntergy, the Entergy mobile app, via text message, or by calling Entergy's Customer Contact Center at 1-800-9-OUTAGE (1-800-968-8243).
 Customers who use the text option to report outages also receive updates on the outage status both proactively and upon request.